Grey Owl: Early life (1888–1906)

 Archibald Stansfeld Belaney was born on September 18, 1888, in Hastings, England, into an upper-middle-class English family.
 His father was George Belaney and his mother Katherine "Kittie" Cox.
 His paternal grandfather had come from Scotland and married in England.

 Kittie was George Belaney's second wife.
 Before Archie's birth, George had immigrated to the United States with his then-wife Elizabeth Cox and her younger sister, Kittie.
 After Elizabeth's early death, George married 15-year-old Kittie.
 Within the year they returned to England in time for the birth of their son Archie.
 George was unable to settle down to steady employment and wasted much of the family's fortune on various unsuccessful business ventures.
 He agreed to return permanently to the United States in exchange for a small allowance.
 Archie remained in England in the care of his father's mother, Juliana Belaney, and his father's two younger sisters, Janet Adelaide Belaney and Julia Caroline Belaney, whom the boy would know as Aunt Ada and Aunt Carry.
 It was Aunt Ada who would come to dominate Archie's early life.

 Belaney attended Hastings Grammar School, where he excelled in subjects such as English, French and chemistry.
 "He mixed little with the other students in class, or afterwards.
 The shy, withdrawn boy, ashamed of having been abandoned by his parents, lived largely in his own world."
 Outside school, he spent time reading and exploring St Helen's Wood near his home.
 He also collected snakes and other small animals.
-Belaney was known for pranks, such as using his chemistry set to make small bombs, which he called "Belaney Bombs".